declarativesystems/ringmaster/README.md

       ``|/\|-'
 ```

-Ringmaster organises a bunch of other tools on your behalf so that you dont
+Ringmaster organises a bunch of other tools on your behalf so that you don't
 have to.
 The aim is you can create, updated and delete entire stacks crossing
 cloudformation, EKS, kubectl, helm and random Python/BASH scripts with a single
 command.

-Ringmaster helps you create and share your automation scripts with others so
+Ringmaster helps you create and share your automation scripts with others, so
 you can get up and running as quick as possible.
 There are no agents, hubs,
-gits or daemons.
+gits or daemons - unless you add them yourself.

 There is also no custom DSL or new programming language to learn, although
 there is a simple templating system.

-Ringmaster is just files on a disk and calls to other systems.
+Ringmaster is just files on a disk and calls to other systems made in an order
+you decide.

 ## How does it work?